kitnil/awesome/README.md

 - [java-guide](https://github.com/forax/java-guide) - A guide of modern Java (Java 17)
 - [python-cheatsheet](https://github.com/wilfredinni/python-cheatsheet) - Basic Cheat Sheet for Python (PDF, Markdown and Jupyter Notebook)
 - [cl-jupyter](https://github.com/fredokun/cl-jupyter) - An enhanced interactive Shell for Common Lisp (based on the Jupyter protocol)
-- [jupyter-book](https://github.com/ExecutableBookProject/jupyter-book) - Create an online book with Jupyter Notebooks and Jekyll
 - [imongo](https://github.com/gusutabopb/imongo) - A MongoDB kernel for Jupyter
 - [jupyterWith](https://github.com/tweag/jupyterWith) - declarative and reproducible Jupyter environments - powered by Nix
 - [handson-ml2](https://github.com/ageron/handson-ml2) - A series of Jupyter notebooks that walk you through the fundamentals of Machine Learning and Deep Learning in Python using Scikit-Learn, Keras and TensorFlow 2.